DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 > NOTE: Resolve requires the 550 drivers or later.

-* I run the application using the Desktop icon (in the App Drawer), or as a terminal session:
+* I run the application using the Desktop icon (in the Apps Drawer), or as a terminal session:

 ```bash